 She serves as an Emerging Leader for the Chicago Council on Global Affairs and serves on the Advisory Board of the WISER Institute at the Illinois Institute of Technology, the Energy Advisory Board for the NUVenture course at Northwestern University, and the Advisory Board for the Museum of Science and Industry.
-She also led the Energy and Environment transition committees for both Mayor Rahm Emanuel and Governor Bruce Rauner.
+She also led the energy and environment transition committees for both Mayor Rahm Emanuel and Governor Bruce Rauner.
 Francetic was recognized as a Woman to Watch by Crain’s in 2011 and was named Prominent Woman in Tech at the 2013 ITA CityLIGHTS awards.
 She also received a Chicago Magazine Green Award in 2013, and in 2014 she was honored as the Chicago Executives Club Corporate Citizen of the Year.
-Recently, she has also become a Draper Richards Kaplan Foundation Entrepreneur.
+Recently, she was also named a Draper Richards Kaplan Foundation Entrepreneur.

 Senior Vice President, Strategy and Corporate Development

-Prior to her tenure at AEE, Frantzis served as Managing Director in the Energy Practice at Navigant since 2002, responsible for the renewable and distributed energy business.
-Prior to Navigant, she consulted on energy efficiency and clean energy at Arthur D. Little.
+Prior to her tenure at AEE, Frantzis served as Managing Director in the Energy Practice at Navigant and was responsible for the renewable and distributed energy business.
+Preceding Navigant, she consulted on energy efficiency and clean energy at Arthur D. Little.
 Over her 35 years of consulting experience, Frantzis has identified energy program options for international government agencies, determined renewable energy integration options for utility companies, developed business strategies for clean energy manufacturers, and conducted due diligence for financial firms considering clean energy investments.

-Frantzis is on the board of directors of the New England Clean Energy Council, which is a partner organization of AEE.
-She previously served on the board of directors of the Solar Electric Power Association, Solar Energy Business Association of New England, and the board of directors of the American Council on Renewable Energy for four years.
+Frantzis is on the Board of Directors of the New England Clean Energy Council, which is a partner organization of AEE.
+She previously served on the Boards of Directors of the Solar Electric Power Association, Solar Energy Business Association of New England, and the American Council on Renewable Energy.

 Global Executive Director, Ecomagination